Zoonomian Rotating Header Image

 Buck Rogers – A Copper Clad Lesson from History

-In a piece for the Washington Post this week, movie director James Cameron gave his analysis of the NASA budget, and reminded us of the inspirational importance of space exploration; with the reciprocal suggestion that, when it comes to winning popular support for space, “rockets really do run on dreams”.
+In this piece for the Washington Post, movie director James Cameron gives his analysis of the NASA budget, reminds us of the inspirational importance of space exploration and, that when it comes to winning popular support for space, “rockets really do run on dreams”.

 Inspired!